fxpio/fxp-security-bundle/Resources/doc/acl_manager.md

 =================

-ACL Manager is used by the ACL voter to check the authorizations in Symfonies Authorization Checker, or in the Doctrine ORM Filter.
+ACL Manager is used by the ACL voter to check the authorizations in Symfony Authorization Checker, or in the Doctrine ORM Filter.

 All the ACL rules are defined in the ACL Manager.